 Notes:

 Central coordinating conjunctions include and, or, but, and nor.
-These correspond to what CamGEL calls “coordinators”.
+(These correspond to “coordinators” in CamGEL.)

-Words like that, whether, interrogative if, and for (when introducing a to-infinitival clause with a subject).
-These correspond to what CamGEL calls “subordinators”.
+Class I: that, whether, interrogative if, and for (when introducing a to-infinitival clause with an overt subject).

-Words like in, up, down, etc., when occurring without a complement (as in He came in, She looked up), are treated as adverbs on this website.
+Words like in, on, up, down, over, around, before, since, etc., when occurring without a complement (as in He came in, She looked up), are treated as adverbs on this website.
 The same applies to place/time words like here, ashore, abroad, now, then, etc. This classification aligns with traditional grammar.
 (CamGEL analyzes these words as “intransitive prepositions”.)

-The infinitival marker to is assigned its own label (to).
-(It is classified as a subordinator in CamGEL.)
+The infinitival marker to is assigned its own distinct label (to).
+(CamGEL classifies this to as a subordinator.)

 Category Label